disafronov/etl-prometheus2clickhouse/README.md

 # etl-prometheus2clickhouse

-ETL job that reads metrics from Prometheus/Mimir (Prometheus-compatible API), writes them to ClickHouse in batches and uses PushGateway to store job state metrics.
+ETL job that reads metrics from Prometheus/Mimir (Prometheus-compatible API), writes them to ClickHouse in batches and uses ClickHouse to store job state.

 ## Overview